mngaonkar/image-classification-coreml/README.md

 - Models will be saved in the current folder as *\<top-folder-name\>*.model and *\<top-folder-name\>*.mlmodel.
 In above example, it will be saved as food.model and food.mlmodel

 ## Prediction
-- `python classification.py predict <path to test data file>`.
-For example, `python classification.py predict ./datasets/food/rice/7_92.jpg`
+- `python classification.py predict <model name> <path to test data file>`.
+For example, `python classification.py predict food ./datasets/food/rice/7_92.jpg`